 89 Rue Saint-Martin 88 et, 75004 Paris

 Art Depot Paris: Wondering where you could purchase an Air France beverage cart to display in your home?
 Art Depot is the perfect place to start.
 Unfortunately for us, it was not open the couple times we tried to visit — poor Jamie… the ONE place he would have enjoyed browsing!
 Besides airline memorabilia and objects, there are other antiquities including transportation and Art Deco items.

 not sure about hours as it was supposed to be open when we visited… perhaps call or email beforehand.

 I’m sure you know what sights and museums you want to see already.
 Or… it is easy to figure it out.
 I will say that advance reservations helped save us valuable time at the Louvre, Eiffel Tower, and Musee D’Orsay, so whatever you can do reserve beforehand, do it!
 Also… we had booked the Eiffel Tower for Sunday, but the day beforehand I saw that the winds were going to be bad enough to delay flights in Europe so I purchased more tickets for that day, Saturday.
 I’ve been to the tower before, but I didn’t want my son and his GF to miss out if the tower decided to shut down on Sunday.
 And guess what… it did indeed close on Sunday due to the winds and weather!
 Our tickets were refunded without having to do a thing.
 And even if it had not closed, I think it was worth the insurance risk.

 And speaking of weather… of course it started raining right before our time at the tower after being beautiful all day.
-But once we up there, the sun came out and we were blessed with a full double rainbow followed by a gorgeous sunset.
-We really could NOT have asked for a better experience.
+But once we reached the midway stop, the sun came out and we were blessed with a full double rainbow followed by a gorgeous sunset.
 Below is a slideshow from our experiences at the Eiffel Tower, museums, and walks around Paris on a long February weekend.
 Au revoir, beau Paris!